Inside: Learn how to create a decluttering checklist that beats overwhelm and gets quicker results in less time.

 You see, the more we break down a project into small, manageable items, the more we focus on progress and not perfection.
 And the more we feel warm fuzzies from accomplishing these small goals, the more we want to keep chipping away at that list.

-Let’s break the giant project of cleaning out the office into several categories:
+Let’s break the giant project of cleaning out the office into several smaller, manageable tasks:

 - Declutter desk.